Briscoe Brothers: Independent circuit (2006–2018)

 On September 5, both participated in the International Gran Prix torneo cibernetico and were eliminated the same day; Jay was defeated by Último Guerrero and Mark lost to Carístico.

 WWE tryout (2009)

 On November 24, 2009, the Briscoe Brothers had a tryout for World Wrestling Entertainment at their SmackDown! and ECW tapings.
 The following month they were invited for a tryout at Florida Championship Wrestling, WWE's developmental territory.
-As revealed by the Briscoes in a YouTube video, they were eventually turned down by WWE as they were not "cosmetically pleasing" to suit WWE's programming.
+As revealed by the Briscoes in a YouTube video promo, they were eventually turned down by WWE as they were not "cosmetically pleasing" to suit WWE's programming.
+Any future tryouts for the WWE for the brothers were nixed after a series of anti-LGBTQ tweets by Jay from 2011 to 2013.

 New Japan Pro-Wrestling (2016)

 The Briscoes made their debuts for New Japan Pro-Wrestling at Wrestle Kingdom 10 in Tokyo Dome, teaming with Toru Yano in a victory over Bullet Club members Bad Luck Fale, Tama Tonga, and Yujiro Takahashi to become the first NEVER Openweight 6-Man Tag Team Champions.
 Through their affiliation with Yano, the Briscoes also became part of the Chaos stable.
 The three made their first successful title defense the following day against another Bullet Club trio of Fale, Matt Jackson and Nick Jackson.
 On February 11 at The New Beginning in Osaka, the Briscoes and Yano lost the NEVER Openweight 6-Man Tag Team Championship to Fale, Tonga and Takahashi in their second defense.
 The Briscoes and Yano regained the title three days later at The New Beginning in Niigata.
 On February 20 at Honor Rising: Japan 2016, the Briscoes and Yano lost the title to The Elite (Kenny Omega and The Young Bucks).

 The Briscoes returned to NJPW on June 19 at Dominion 6.19 in Osaka-jo Hall, where they defeated Guerrillas of Destiny (Tama Tonga and Tanga Loa) to win the IWGP Tag Team Championship.
 They made their first successful title defense on August 14 against the Bullet Club team of Hangman Page and Yujiro Takahashi.
 On September 22 at Destruction in Hiroshima, The Briscoe Brothers defeated reigning IWGP Junior Heavyweight Tag Team Champions The Young Bucks for their second successful title defense.
 On October 10 at King of Pro-Wrestling, they lost the title back to Tonga and Loa.